Worship and Music

 On a typical Sunday, the service is very similar to that in most Protestant churches.
 Announcements are given, inspirational words are read, hymns are sung, and a voluntary offering is taken.
 Members of the congregation have an opportunity to share joys and sorrows.

-Most services include a sermon delivered by one of our ministers.
+Most services include a sermon delivered by our minister.
 The topic is chosen by the minister and might relate to spiritual values, social justice, holidays, current events, or other relevant themes.
-Our ministers and occasional guest speakers present ideas that are inspiring, thought-provoking, and challenge us to grow in our understanding of others.
+Our minister and occasional guest speakers present ideas that are inspiring, thought-provoking, and challenge us to grow in our understanding of others.

 We also hold services each week during the summer.
-Most summer services are lay-led.
+Some summer services are lay-led.
 They can take any shape their organizers wish, but usually include familiar elements such as readings, music, and sharing.
 A guest speaker or church member might give a talk, or a group might offer a creative presentation.
-Once a month, the summer service is led by one of our ministers.
+Once a month, the summer service is led by our minister.